medvedya/Height2NormalMap/README.md

 This tool create a normal map from height map.
 It use Gaussian blur and Sobel operator for generation.
 Generation has three steps:
-* First blur
+* first blur
-* Generate normal map by Sobel operator
+* generate normal map by Sobel operator
-* Second blur
+* second blur
-* Normalizing normal map
+* normalizing normal map.

 It also can put height map to blue channel of texture.

 It has Height2NormalMapPreview component to preview bump effect in Scene View when you configure generator options.